friendsofapachenetbeans/friendsofapachenetbeans.github.io/README.md

 # Friends of NetBeans Activity Calendar

-Our **Quarterly Friends of Apache NetBeans Meetup** is planned every 3rd Thursday of the moth starting a new Quarter (Jan, Apr, Jul, Oct).
+Our **Quarterly Friends of Apache NetBeans Meetup** is planned every 3rd Thursday of the month starting a new Quarter (Jan, Apr, Jul, Oct).
-The meetup in July is planned as a video conference because that date falls in the vacation months in msot of Europe.
+The meetup in July is planned as a video conference because that date falls in the vacation months.

 | Date          | Activity                                    |
 |---------------|---------------------------------------------|